scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

       \item MirroredFileSystemDataStore: It provides methods for accessing files written to a local file system then mirrored to a web server.
     \end{itemize}

-Sumatra also provides three ways of recording the simulation meta-data:
+Sumatra also provides three ways of recording the simulation metadata:

 .. raw:: latex